-Anxious immigrants wait to learn effect of new asylum policy
+Some migrants allowed to cross on first day of asylum policy

 The administration announced the plans a day earlier, reversing decades of U.S. policy in its most forceful attempt yet to slash the number of people seeking asylum in America.
 The new rule would cover countless would-be refugees, many of them fleeing violence and poverty in Central America.
 It is certain to face legal challenges.

+He criticized the Trump administration’s new policy, pointing out that the first country he was able to reach after leaving Cuba was Nicaragua.

+“How are we going to apply for asylum in Nicaragua when it’s just as communist?” he said.

-Derek Mbi of Cameroon was among several dozen migrants who gathered in Tijuana, where he waited to hear how many people, if any, the U.S. would allow in for processing.
-He arrived in Tijuana about a month ago, and there are more than 8,100 people ahead of him on the waiting list.
+Derek Mbi of Cameroon was among nearly 50 migrants who gathered in Tijuana.
+He arrived there about a month ago, and more than 8,100 people were ahead of him on the waiting list.

 Processing new arrivals has ground to a virtual halt to in recent days, down from an average of about 40 names a day.